 A region-wide GIS analysis was conducted to understand who and what might be affected by both the 1% and 0.2% ACE flood events indicated in the extent of the floodplain quilt.
 Structures, populations, critical facilities, infrastructure, and agricultural areas were evaluated at a high level to understand the regional impact of flooding.
-Most of these datasets were provided by the TWDB and confirmed and sometimes supplemented through the public input process of the Regional Flood Planning Group (RFPG).
+Most of these datasets were provided by the TWDB and confirmed and sometimes supplemented through the Regional Flood Planning Group (RFPG) public input process.